Employee Handbooks in 2020: The Definitive Guide

 Every employee should understand your product or service offering.
 When new products come out, add them to the product section of your employee manual.

-Identify products or services that are no longer offered.
+Also, list products or services that are no longer offered.
 Don’t simply remove them.
-Label them discontinued so that employees have an official method for discerning product availability.
+Label them discontinued.
+Employees need an official method for product availability.

 8. Social Media Policies